-Just nine years later, before the end of 1971, KUAC-TV 9 signed on the air between the hours of 5 and 10 p.m. each evening, introducing Alaskans to Big Bird and his pals from Sesame Street, Mister Rogers’ Neighborhood, William F. Buckley’s Firing Line and Masterpiece Theatre, opening a window onto the world.
+Nine years later, KUAC-TV 9 signed on the air between the hours of 5 and 10 p.m. each evening, introducing Alaskans to Big Bird and his pals from Sesame Street, Mister Rogers’ Neighborhood, William F. Buckley’s Firing Line and Masterpiece Theatre, opening a window onto the world.

 KUAC-FM and KUAC-TV were the first public radio and television stations in the 49th state.
 They were established so that Alaskans would have access to the same opportunities as other Americans.
 Connecting Alaska to the world was a challenge for broadcasters in those days.
 Since the beginning, many people have given their best efforts, their volunteer time, and their financial support to make it possible.

-Over the last 50 years, much has changed.
+Over the last decades, much has changed.
 However, the core purpose remains the same: Improving lives through broadcasting.
 Today, KUAC-FM 89.9 broadcasts from the Fine Arts Complex of the University of Alaska Fairbanks at 38 kW via Ester Dome near Fairbanks.
-It is heard on translators throughout Interior Alaska in Nome, Tok, Eagle, Healy, Nenana, Delta and Bettles as well as on the HD radio waves with KUAC1, KUAC2 and KUAC3.
+It is heard on translators throughout Interior Alaska in Nome, Tok, Eagle, Healy, Nenana, Delta Junction and Bettles.